Prienai: Grand Duchy of Lithuania

-The first documented mention of Prienai is in 1502 when the Grand Duke of Lithuania Alexander gave the land of Prienai to the noble Mykolas Glinskis, who, following his exile from the Grand Duchy of Lithuania, became the tutor of his nephew Ivan the Terrible.
+The first documented mention of Prienai is in 1502, when the Grand Duke of Lithuania Alexander gave the land of Prienai to the noble Mykolas Glinskis, who, following his exile from the Grand Duchy of Lithuania, became the tutor of his nephew Ivan the Terrible.
 In 1609, the city was granted the Magdeburg rights, though they were greatly expanded in 1791 by the Grand Duke of Lithuania Stanislaw II Augustus.
 The city's arms showing St. George killing the dragon was granted in the same year.
 St. George was one of the patron saints of the Grand Duchy of Lithuania.

-In 1579, Prienai was given by Grand Duke of Lithuania Steponas Batoras to the Hungarian nobleman Gabriel Bekes, brother of the more famed Gáspár Bekes, for his loyal participation in the Livonian War.
+In 1579, Prienai was given by Grand Duke of Lithuania Stephen Báthory to the Hungarian nobleman Gabriel Bekes, brother of the more famed Gáspár Bekes, for his loyal participation in the Livonian War.
 The Bekes family ruled Prienai for the next two decades.
-Afterwards, it became the property of another Hungarian nobleman, named Kaspar Horvat.
-In 1616, the Lithuanian nobleman and politician Steponas Pacas, who would later become the Deputy Chancellor of the Grand Duchy of Lithuania, acquired Prienai.
-He and his sons Stanislovas and Mikalojus Pacas owned it up until 1643.
+Afterwards, it became the property of another Hungarian nobleman named Kaspar Horvat.
+In 1616, the Lithuanian nobleman and politician Stefan Pac, who would later become the Deputy Chancellor of the Grand Duchy of Lithuania, acquired Prienai.
+He and his sons Stanislovas and Mikołaj Stefan Pac owned it up until 1643.

 For almost one and a half centuries, Prienai was ruled by the Butler family.
 In 1661, Count Gothard Wilhelm Butler, a Lithuanian nobleman of distant Scottish descent, built the Prienai castle.
 However, in 1701, during the Great Northern War, the castle together with its amenities was completely destroyed.
-In the early 18th century, the city somewhat recovered from the devastation of the Great Northern War and in the place of the former castle, the Butler family had built a spacious two-storeyed Baroque styled manor house.
-On the ground floor there was a large guest-hall and 16 rooms.
-On the first floor there were 11 additional rooms and a sizable great hall.
+In the early 18th century, the city somewhat recovered from the devastation of the Great Northern War, and in the place of the former castle, the Butler family had built a spacious two-storeyed Baroque styled manor house.
+On the ground floor, there was a large guest-hall and 16 rooms.
+On the first floor, there were 11 additional rooms and a sizable great hall.
 Yet over the course of the next century, the Prienai manor house was gradually abandoned.
 At the onset of the 20th century, only rubble remained.
+The 3rd Lithuanian Infantry Regiment was stationed in the town in 1792.

 The first wooden church in Prienai was built in 1604.
-Thanks to the active personal involvement of a priest named Vaitiekus Izdebskis, seventy years later, later a newer and much larger church was built to replace the old one.
+Thanks to the active personal involvement of a priest named Vaitiekus Izdebskis, seventy years later, a newer and much larger church was built to replace the old one.
 The present Baroque styled church was built in 1750, though it was refurbished and slightly expanded in 1875.